brunoro/wordtree.js/README.md

 wordtree.js
 ===========

-An implementation of [wordtree](http://www-958.ibm.com/software/data/cognos/manyeyes/page/Word_Tree.html) in Raphaël SVG + jQuery + python
+An implementation of [wordtree](http://www-958.ibm.com/software/data/cognos/manyeyes/page/Word_Tree.html) in Raphaël SVG + jQuery + python.
+The testapp is written on python webapp framework and is already deployed on http://wordtreejs.appspot.com

 How-to
 ------
-1. Make an input file with a phrase on each line
+1. Make an input file with a phrase on each line.
-2. Generate the input JSON tree with inputmaker.py
+2. Generate the input JSON tree with jsontree.py by command-line:

     $ python jsontree.py <input file> <word on the root>

-3. Open main.html
+   **or**

+   Generate the input JSON tree with the jsonFromTree function on jsontree.py, passing a list of strings and a word as parameter
+3. Make a html div named "wordtree"
+4. Run jsonFromTree with the json tree as the first arg and the root word as the second.

 TODO
 ----
-- translate the code to English
-- write a cool (django | web2py) webapp for testing
+- make the options be read from CSS
 - fix the SVG canvas size
+- fix the textsize
+- test it!